coalesceio/salesforce/README.md

 - **Workspace** - Configure Settings, User Credentials, Storage Mappings and Parameters

 ### Build Settings
-Build Settings changes are required for both the `salesforce_dynamic_model ` and `salesforce_incremental` versions of the Jira pipeline.
+Build Settings changes are required for both the `salesforce_dynamic_model ` and `salesforce_incremental` versions of the Salesforce pipeline.

 #### Storage Locations
 The pipeline equires four Storage Locations be created.
-- **TGT (Default Location)** - The final output of the pipeline is stored in the `TGT` location.
-- **SRC** - Source location where Fivetran replicated tables are locations
+- **SOURCE** - Source location where Fivetran replicated tables are locations
-- **STG** - Staging location where views are stored for staging Fivetran replicated data.
+- **STAGE (Default Location)** - Staging location where views are stored for staging Fivetran replicated data.
 Simple things like universal filters could be applied at this layer.
+- **TARGET** - The final output of the pipeline is stored in the `Target` location.

 #### Environments
 Environments must be configured in order to deploy pipeline to higher level environments (QA, UAT, Pre-Prod, Prod, etc.) based on how you are managing your environments.

 ### ⚙️Workspace Settings
-The only difference between the `salesforce_dynamic_model ` and `salesforce_incremental` versions of the Jira pipeline is that the jira_dynamic_table version requires some parameters to be created and set.
+The only difference between the `salesforce_dynamic_model ` and `salesforce_incremental` versions of the salesforce pipeline is that the salesforce_dynamic_table version requires some parameters to be created and set.
 Other than that the configuration is the same between them.

 - **Settings** - Configure the Snowflake account that Coalesce will be utilizing
 - **User Credentials / OAuth Settings** - Enter the credentials required to connect to Snowflake
 - **Storage Mappings** - This can be configured to use one database / schema for all Storage Locations or up to four database / schema mappings, one for each Storage Location, depending on whether or not you want to seperate Source, Staging, Intermediate and Target objects.
-- **Parameters** - The Dynamic Tables in the Jira pipeline require two Parameters to function.
+- **Parameters** - The Dynamic Tables in the Salesforce pipeline require two Parameters to function.

     The first, `targetDynamicTableWarehouse` is the standard Dynamic Table Parameter described in the Dynamic Table Package documentation.